digitalbricklayer/techteapotcom/src/content/posts/early-1990s-windows-dev-tools/index.md

 The first version of [Visual Basic](https://en.wikipedia.org/wiki/Visual_Basic) was released in 1991.
 I am not sure why I didn't buy it, I imagine there was some programming language snobbery on my part.
 I know there are plenty of programmers of a certain age who go all glassy eyed at the mere thought of BASIC, but I'm not one of them.
 Visual Basic also had an integrated editor and debugger.

-Both Quick C and Visual Basic are the immediate predecesors of the [Visual Studio](https://en.wikipedia.org/wiki/Microsoft_Visual_Studio) product of today.
+Both Quick C and Visual Basic are the immediate predecessors of the [Visual Studio](https://en.wikipedia.org/wiki/Microsoft_Visual_Studio) product of today.